tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 secure.

-In composite certificates, the composite signature will no longer achieve Strong Unforgeability (SUF) (see Section 10.1.1 of {{?I-D.ietf-pquip-pqc-engineers}}
+In composite certificates, the composite signature will no longer achieve Strong Unforgeability under chosen message attack (SUF-CMA) (see Section 10.1.1 of {{?I-D.ietf-pquip-pqc-engineers}}
 and Section 10.2 of {{!I-D.ietf-lamps-pq-composite-sigs}}).
 A CRQC can forge the broken traditional signature component (s1*) over a message (m).
-That forged component can then be combined with the valid post-quantum component (s2) to produce a new composite signature (m, (s1*, s2)) that verifies successfully, thereby violating SUF.
+That forged component can then be combined with the valid post-quantum component (s2) to produce a new composite signature (m, (s1*, s2)) that verifies successfully, thereby violating SUF-CMA.

-In dual-certificate deployments where the client requires both a traditional and a PQC chain, the SUF property is likewise not achieved once the traditional algorithm is broken.
+In dual-certificate deployments where the client requires both a traditional and a PQC chain, the SUF-CMA property is likewise not achieved once the traditional algorithm is broken.

 In protocols such as TLS and IKEv2, a composite signature remains